Vincent-Kowalski/Vincent-Kowalski.github.io/projects/fluent.md

 | Nu | Nusselt number | $\frac{h.D}{\lambda}$ | the ratio of convection to conduction|
 | Pr | Prandtl number | $\frac{C_p \mu}{\lambda}$ | the ratio of momentum diffusivity to thermal diffusivity| <br/>|

-Among them only $Pr$ is constant in our study since it only takes thermophysical properties of the fluids as parameters. <br/>
+Among them only $Pr$ is constant in our study since it only takes thermophysical properties of the fluid as parameters. <br/>
 <br/>
 To find this correlation again, we set up and automated a simulations campaign featuring different $Nu$ and $Re$.
 We then perform a logarithmic regression to find the coefficients of the study.<br/>